gomidi/midi/README.md

 ### Modularity

-Apart from the porcelain package there are small subpackages, so that you only need to import what you really need.
+Apart from the porcelain packages there are small subpackages, so that you only need to import what you really need.

 This keeps packages and dependencies small, better testable and should result in a smaller memory footprint which should help smaller devices.

-For reading and writing of live and SMF MIDI data io.Readers are accepted as input and io.Writers as output.
-Furthermore there are common interfaces for live and SMF MIDI data handling: midi.Reader and midi.Writer.
+For reading and writing of live and SMF MIDI data `io.Readers` are accepted as input and `io.Writers` as output.
+Furthermore there are common interfaces for live and SMF MIDI data handling: `midi.Reader` and `midi.Writer`.
 The typed MIDI messages used in each case are the same.

 To connect with MIDI libraries expecting and returning plain bytes, use the `midiio` subpackage.